Gore kicking off 24 hours of climate talks around the world

 He also took a shot at Brazilian President Jair Bolsonaro, accusing him of giving “the green light to burn down more of the Amazon.”

+Gore made clear that he thinks many current U.S. politicians should go.

-Gore said the U.S. is suffering from a “democracy crisis” caused by the influence of special interests on politicians.
+Gore said one aspect of the problem in the U.S. is what he called “our democracy crisis” caused by the influence of special interests on politicians.

 “They put a coal lobbyist in charge of the EPA, for God’s sake.
 The fact that there is not widespread outrage about that is a symptom of our weakened democracy,” he said.

+And Gore expressed his support for the so-called Green New Deal, a sweeping Democratic proposal to combat climate change, which he called “an aspirational set of goals.”

-The Green New Deal calls for the virtual elimination of greenhouse gas emissions responsible for global warming by 2030, by shifting U.S. from fossil fuels to renewable energy.
+The Green New Deal seeks to shift the U.S. away from fossil fuels such as oil and coal and replace them with renewable energy sources.
+It calls for virtual elimination of greenhouse gas emissions responsible for global warming by 2030.

 “I think it’s a very effective and brilliant branding because it conveys the idea that the solutions to the climate crisis have to be on the scale of the New Deal,” he said.